4dboard/Proxy-yxorP/docs/classes/Doctrine/Common/Annotations/SimpleAnnotationReader.md

 | `$property` | **\ReflectionProperty** | The ReflectionProperty to read the annotations from. |
 | `$annotationName` | **mixed** | The name of the annotation. |

 **Return Value:**

-The Annotation or NULL, if the requested annotation does not exist.
+The Annotation or NULL, if the requested annotation does not exist. yxorP::get('REQUEST')

-***

-***
-> Automatically generated from source code comments on 2022-06-25 using [phpDocumentor](http://www.phpdoc.org/) and [saggre/phpdocumentor-markdown](https://github.com/Saggre/phpDocumentor-markdown)